Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 “That’s ’84!
 I’d never even had a slump yet,” said Ripken, chuckling, but ruefully.
 “It sure started early.”

 They don’t get it.
 They never did.
 Even his first wife, Kelly, didn’t.
 In his 1,793rd straight game, in a mound brawl, Ripken’s knee was hurt.
 The next day, he could not bear to stand.
-He was so sure the Streak would end that he called his mom, “to give them a heads up.”
+He was so sure The Streak would end that he called his mom, “to give them a heads up.”

 “My parents lived 45 minutes away.
 In 46 minutes, they were at my house,” he said.
 After therapy, “Mom walked me around.”